santosh-gh/online-store/README.md

   ## Docket Components
     1. Docker Engine - runs and manages containers.
 It Contains
         - Docker Daemon: Runs in the background, manages images, containers, networks and volumes.
-        - Docker CLI: Tool to interact with the daemon.
+        - Docker Client/CLI: Tool to interact with the daemon.
-        - REST API: Lets apps talk to Docker programmatically.

     2. Docker Images
-        - Defines how a container is built.
-Blueprint (static, read-only)
-        - Contains the application + environment (like OS, libraries, dependencies).
+        - image is a file which contains dependencies, binaries and required configurations to run software inside a container.(static, read-only)

     3. Docker Containers
         - A running instance of a Docker image (dynamic, running).